-Are Food Addicts Stigmatized?
+Are Food Addicts Stigmatized?no thumb

 In a first-of-its-kind study, researchers at the Rudd Center for Food Policy & Obesity at Yale have looked into how the public judges people with an addiction to food.

 While more attention has been placed on food addiction, no professional studies have been carried out on whether a stigma surrounds it.